zmvaldiv/tracking_ENGS169/tracking_calibration/readme.txt

 All necessary CAD files can be found at: https://cad.onshape.com/documents/2c4d481847ee4e77d08d8edb/w/dc69158cdf2199aaff2963a7/e/71a8c64b8cfca10df6c83b66?renderMode=0&uiState=647cb472180bea11e237f8ad

 This linked document includes CAD files for the original probe design and the new probe designed in ENGS 169.
 The necessary STL files can be found within each probe's respective folder/test-date folder.
+3D-printing the target plates is necessary for calibration.

 CALIBRATION:
 The following files are from calibration protocol for both the new flexable probe and old probe.